Elementary

 4th Grade

 The level of expectation upon the student is increased as well as the critical thinking skills required for learning.
 Students use higher learning techniques for increased success in vocabulary, comprehension, and critical reading skills.
-They push themselves to pass quizzes and achieve goals in Accelerated Reader.
-This helps to increase their independent reading skills.
+They push themselves to pass quizzes and achieve goals in Accelerated Reader, which helps to increase their independent reading skills.
 In English class, the 4th graders learn how to write descriptive sentences and then put them into paragraphs.
 Good writing practice occurs in all areas including narrative, persuasive, journal, and report writing.
 Students also work on penmanship as we write to be understood.

 In Math and Science, students learn to interpret data using all math operations and critical math skills.
 An online Math curriculum that can be accessed from home affords extra practice and understanding.
 Students practice the main operations to work at an increased pace for good foundational knowledge and higher conceptual learning.
-The 4th graders are challenged to study God’s world in each main area: physical, chemical, conservation, and life sciences.
-The students learn the scientific process and showcase that learning with a science fair project, an animal poster report, and a sea life mobile presentation.

 4th graders learn what it is like to be a responsible learner and how to take challenges and turn them into victories.